onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 Relatedness
 Transparency.
 Trust.
 Responsibility.
 Accountability.
 Alignment.

 Hey Zuck, we're all gonna make it, right?
 [Your sister Randi says so](https://www.youtube.com/watch?v=yp0diaVLPrQ).
 We're all in this together, right?
-But why build a [bunker with blast resistant doors in Hawaii](https://www.zerohedge.com/markets/mark-zuckerberg-building-top-secret-hawaii-doomsday-bunker-blast-resistant-door)?
+But why build a [bunker with a fancy blast resistant doors in Hawaii](https://www.zerohedge.com/markets/mark-zuckerberg-building-top-secret-hawaii-doomsday-bunker-blast-resistant-door)?
+Just a bit of insurance in case things go south after simply connecting everyone in the most beneficial and pro-human way possible, right?
 I'm sure you at least offset the carbon for its construction... right?